speediedan/finetuning-scheduler/docs/source/index.rst

 There are three different demo schedule configurations composed with shared defaults (./config/fts_defaults.yaml) provided for the default 'rte' task.
 Note DDP (with auto-selected GPUs) is the default configuration so ensure you adjust the configuration files referenced below as desired for other configurations.

+Note there will likely be minor variations in training paths and performance as packages (e.g. ``transformers``, ``datasets``, ``finetuning-scheduler`` itself etc.) evolve.
+The precise package versions and salient environmental configuration used in the building of this tutorial is available in the tensorboard summaries, logs and checkpoints referenced below if you're interested.

 .. code-block:: bash